MicrosoftDocs/sdk-api/sdk-api-src/content/tvout/index.md

 ## -description

-This header is used by gdi.
+This header is used by Windows GDI.
 For more information, see:

 - [Windows GDI](../_gdi/index.md)